I get asked, “Why are you vegan?” frequently because I post a ton of plant-based meal prep ideas on Instagram and on my site.

 Q: What about the animals?
 Don’t you care about the environment?

 A: Of course I do!
-I help the environment in other ways, like reducing my food waste and plastic usage, recycling and stuff like that.
+I am environmentally conscious in other ways, like reducing my food waste and plastic usage, recycling and more.
+And it’s not an all-or-nothing situation; reducing my meat consumption and eating many plant-based meals every week is still more environmentally beneficial than including meat in every meal.
 Earlier I talked about how eating 100% vegan all the time made me feel awful.
 I can’t be a productive member of society if I’m too tired to function, you know?
-I respect those that choose a vegan lifestyle for environmental reasons, it’s just not for me.
+I respect those that choose a vegan lifestyle for environmental reasons, but it’s just not for me.

 If you have any other vegan cooking questions, please hit me up in the comments or on Instagram @workweeklunch.